Julie Buffalohead

-Julie Buffalohead (born 1972) is a contemporary Indigenous American artist.
+Julie Buffalohead (born 1974) is a contemporary Indigenous artist from the United States and member of Ponca Tribe of Indians of Oklahoma.
 Her work mainly focuses on themes of racial injustice, indigenous rights, and abuse of power.
+She creates paintings with stories told by anthropomorphic animal characters who have agency as individuals.
+Buffalohead conflates the mythical with the ordinary, the imaginary, and the real, and offers a space into which viewers can bring their own experiences.

 Early life and education

-Buffalohead was born in Minnesota in 1972, and is an enrolled member of Ponca Tribe of Indians of Oklahoma.
+Born in Minnesota in 1974, Buffalohead grew up around academia, as both of her parents were college professors.
+Notably, her father, Roger Buffalohead, was one of the first professors of the American Indian Studies department at the University of Minnesota.
+With a Native American father and white mother, Buffalohead but she explores her mixed-race identity within her art.
 In 1995, she received her Bachelor in Fine Arts from the Minneapolis College of Art and Design before going on to get her Master of Fine Arts from Cornell University in 2001.
-Buffalohead has stated that her time working with elementary school students while in graduate school caused her to change the way she looked at her Native heritage, spurning her to create art portraying Native stories and myths.
+Buffalohead has stated that her time working with elementary school students while in graduate school caused her to change the way she looked at her Native heritage, which led her to create art about Indigenous history.
 She currently resides in St. Paul, Minnesota.

 Artistic style and influences

-Buffalohead's art focuses on Indigenous experiences and stories, often subverting imagery of Native people used in popular culture, including Disney's Pocahontas.
-She often uses metaphors and allegorical images in her work to critique issues within modern society such as gun violence.
-While her work often includes imagery such as tea parties, and children's cartoon characters, Buffalohead has said that the work is intended to be unsettling.
+Buffalohead's art focuses on Indigenous experiences and stories, often subverting imagery of Indigenous people used in popular culture, including Disney's Pocahontas.
+She often uses metaphors and allegorical images in her work to critique social issues including gun violence.
+Her work may include whimsical imagery like tea parties and cartoon characters, Buffalohead claims that the work is intended to be unsettling.
 Buffalohead's work also incorporates the use of anthropomorphic animals, mainly coyotes.
-Buffalohead is a mixed media artist, and works in many different mediums, including oil paints, birch bark, porcupine quills, and printmaking.
+Buffalohead is a mixed media artist, and works with many different mediums, including oil painting and printmaking, and includes materials like birch bark and porcupine quills in her pieces.